CookiePLMonster/CookiePLMonster.github.io/_mods/gta-sa/silentpatch.md

 * Health triangle displaying when aiming at peds is now properly orientated (it's now upside down) for peds player can recruit
 * Setting a BMX on fire will not set CJ on fire anymore
 * Keyboard input latency decreased by one frame
+* Rhino does not gain extra wheels after being fixed anymore
+* Firetruck (firela variant) now has a functional ladder - it can be raised by moving right analog stick down/pressing Num2
+* artict3 trailers now can be chained (as it was most likely intended, since the model has a hook dummy which was not functional until now)
+* Tug now has a functional tow bar (model has a hook dummy which was not functional until now)
+* DFT-30 left middle wheel now displays properly (game now accepts a typo present in its naming)
+* Pushing pedestrians against the wall with a vehicle will not trigger passenger's voice lines anymore - instead, now they are triggered when player runs over pedestrians
+* Pay 'n Spray will not clean the car BEFORE garage doors close anymore - now it cleans them while the car is hidden behind the garage door
+* "True Invicibility" option has been added - with the option enabled, police helicopter will not hurt the player when they have an Invicibility cheat enabled (can be toggled on/off; DISABLED by default)
 * Steam version has proper aspect ratios now
 * IMG size checks have been removed from the Steam version
 * Steam version of the game will not reject 1.0/1.01 saves anymore (still, a compatible SCM is needed for the save to work)